Esri/navigator-integration/README.md

 ```

 ####Set the travel mode
 Navigator maps can include multiple travel modes.
-If the `travelmode` parameter is specified it will be used when the directions are generated.
-Otherwise the default travel mode will be used.
+If the `travelmode` parameter is specified, it will be used when the directions are generated.
+Otherwise, the default travel mode will be used.

 `travelmode`: Specifies the transportation method.